 Recommitting to Recycling at UNH-Durham

-Please read below about the relabeling efforts, an infographic on UNH Waste, and myths and rumors to dispell on campus!
+Please read below about the relabeling efforts, an infographic on UNH Waste, myths and rumors to dispell on campus, and FAQ's

 University Facilities, along with the Sustainability Institute are in the midst of a relabeling campaign on all recycling and trash (now called landfill) receptacles and dumpsters on campus.
 That process will also include rebranding, community education and stakeholder training

 With the cooperation of Waste Management, UNH-Durham recycling changed to a single-stream system in January of 2013.
 We’ve been measuring our progress and it’s time to step it up!
 UNH recycling rates have improved marginally but we are underperforming compared to other colleges and universities.
 We worked with the Post-Landfill Action Network (PLAN) to complete a waste audit of our campus in 2013.
 The findings showed inconsistent labeling and an unclear message to the community.